-MI, as the overall Project Manager and owner, is responsible for implementing, monitoring and amending the environmental aspects of the Project.
-The overall Project organization structure is outlined in Section 2.2 of the EMP.
-The MI Project Manager will coordinate with the MI Construction Supervisor and MI Environmental Assessment Officer (EAO), or designated alternates, who will monitor daily construction activities.
-These individuals will be supported by advice from a MI technical support team comprised of off-site environmental and design personnel.
-The MI Project Manager will coordinate information sharing between on-site activities and off-site support teams.
+Manitoba Transportation and Infrastructure, as the Project Owner, is responsible for managing the implementation, monitoring and amendments to the environmental aspects of the Project.
+The overall Project organization structure is outlined in Section 2.0 of both the CEMP and OEMP.
+The Owner will coordinate with the Contract Administrator, Inspector and Environmental Monitors, or designated alternates, who will monitor daily construction activities.
+These individuals will be supported by advice from a Manitoba Transportation and Infrastructure technical support team comprised of off-site environmental and design personnel.
+The Owner will coordinate information sharing among on-site activities and off-site support teams.

-Throughout the construction phase, the MI Project Manager will be the main contact for communications between the construction team and the local residents and will be responsible for regular communications with Indigenous and non-Indigenous communities.
-This person will facilitate communication between the construction site staff and the local communities, including keeping leadership apprised of project activities.
+Throughout the construction phase, Manitoba Transportation and Infrastructure, as the Project Owner, will be the main contact for communications between the Contractor and rights-holders and local residents.
+It will be responsible for maintaining regular communications.
+It will facilitate communication among the construction site staff and the local communities, including keeping leadership apprised of Project activities.

-The Contractor is responsible for regular communication with the MI Construction Inspector on construction activities including overall construction schedule, identification of proposed quarries, and submission of Quarry Development Plans (QDPs) and Quarry Decommissioning Plans.
-Prior to quarry development, and as required, the MI Project Manager will provide members of the local Indigenous and non-Indigenous communities with information about any Project activities and restrictions that will be put in place.
-The MI Project Manager will work collaboratively on measures to address community concerns.
+The Contractor is responsible for regular communication with the Manitoba Transportation and Infrastructure Inspector on construction activities, including overall construction schedule, identification of proposed quarries, and submission of Quarry Development Plans (QDP) and Quarry Decommissioning Plans.
+Prior to quarry development, and as required, Manitoba Transportation and Infrastructure, as the Project Owner, will provide rights-holders and members of the local communities with information about any Project activities and restrictions that will be put in place.
+Manitoba Transportation and Infrastructure, as the Owner, will work collaboratively on measures to address community concerns.